U.S. Department of State Seal

 • West Bank due to terrorism and civil unrest

 Country Summary: Terrorist groups, lone-actor terrorists and other violent extremists continue plotting possible attacks in Israel, the West Bank, and Gaza.
 Terrorists and violent extremists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, and local government facilities.
-Violence can occur in Israel, the West Bank, and Gaza without warning.
+The security environment is complex and can change quickly, and violence can occur in Israel, the West Bank, and Gaza without warning.
+Increased regional tensions can cause airlines to cancel and/or reduce flights into and out of Israel.

 Some areas have increased risk.
 Read the country information page for additional information on travel to Israel and the West Bank, and Gaza.